Jvk1166z/kingpin/README.md

 &nbsp;

 And that's it.
 Get printing and get out there!
 Well...
 I'll add one caveat, and that's to use your own discresion on what you print these tags on.
 You can use sticker paper if you want, but we don't condone this.
 If you chose to use sticker paper, be warned, that you **CAN** and likely **WILL** get in trouble for this.
 If you're intending to put these on things that are already smattered with stickers and other graffiti, you'll probably be alright.
-But if you're an **ASSHOLE** and stick these on busses or anything not already assraped by the general public. **You're an asshole, we don't condone your actions, and you will likely be charged with vandalism.** And we'll probably ban you.
+But if you're an **ASSHOLE** and stick these on busses or anything not already assraped by the general public. **You're an asshole, we don't condone your actions, and you will likely be charged with vandalism.
+And we will ban you.**

 &nbsp;
 &nbsp;